-The report does include important information, including some recommendations for improvements.
-This page must not be considered as the complete report.
-Please read the entire report and the appropriate text included in the provided hyperlinks.
+This Overview lists some of the significant report items that may need attention in the short term.
+This must not be considered as the complete report.
+Please read the entire report and the appropriate text included in the hyperlinks.
 The goal of a home inspection is to identify significant issues that would affect the average person's decision to buy a home.
 While looking for big issues we typically identify some minor defects along the way.
-We include these in the report as a courtesy, but please understand a home inspection is not a Technical Audit and does not include compiling a comprehensive list of minor issues.
+We include these in the report as a courtesy, but please understand a home inspection is not a Technical Audit and does not include a comprehensive list of minor issues.
 (That service is available at additional cost.)